opengovfoundation/hr-manual/markdown/manual.md

 * Brandon Andrews, Values Partnership
 * Dr. Anne Washington, George Mason University

 ## Benefits & Compensation

 ### Payroll
 Administered twice monthly, on the 15th and last day of each month, via direct deposit.
+If either date falls on a weekend, payroll administration will occur on the Friday immediately prior.

-The organization's treasurer is available to help with any payroll or benefits questions.
+The organization's Executive Director is available to help with any payroll or benefits questions.

 ### Medical,  Dental and Vision Coverage
-We receive health and dental coverage and pharmacy benefits through a Company sponsored Healthcare plan.
+We receive health and dental coverage and pharmacy benefits through an employer-sponsored health insurance plan.
 The company pays 80% of the premium cost of the plan.
 The employee pays 20% through payroll deduction.
 Enrollment in the benefit plans is optional.

-The current plan is a United Healthcare PPO Plan, including dental and vision coverage.
-Physician network and other services can be found at www.myuhc.com
+Employees will receive specific benefit enrollment information during their onboarding process.

+### Performance Assessments
+Our organization is committed to a fair, collaborative, and straightforward review of each employee's performance.
+We are in the process of determining the best methodology to carry out this commitment and will update this manual when a determination is made.

-### Annual Team Member Performance Review, Raises, and Bonuses
+### Raises and Bonuses
-Each employee will participate in an annual review of their performance, conducted by the employee's direct supervisor.
-Raises and bonuses will be considered by the Board of Directors at that time based on the individual employee's performance and recommendation from the Executive Director.

 Annual cost of living increases will be combined with any merit increases described above.
 These will be reviewed and approved by the Board of Directors on an annual basis.

 Additional raises and bonuses may be considered at other times to account for special circumstances, such as extraordinary performance, a change in position and/or an increase in responsibilities.

 ## Reimbursable Expenses